-This simple Korean BBQ sauce comes together in minutes and adds tons of flavor to so many dishes!
-Use it for stir fries, grilled or roasted vegetables, sandwiches, burgers, tacos, as a marinade and dipping sauce!Yield: makes approx. 7 fluid ounces, or a little less than 1 cup
+This simple Korean BBQ sauce comes together in minutes and adds big flavor to so many dishes!
+Use it for stir fries, grilled or roasted vegetables, sandwiches, burgers, tacos, as a marinade, and dipping sauce.
+It's even great on salads!Yield: makes approx. 7 fluid ounces, or a little less than 1 cup

 1Tablespoongochujang paste - can sub sriracha or similar chili garlic sauce